Protection of Migrant Children’s Rights: Training and Toolkit for Charity Workers in Greece and in the UK

 Dr Ana Beduschi

-Her research and teaching focus on international human rights law, technology (including big data and artificial intelligence), digital law, data protection and privacy, and international migration and refugee law.
-Her recent publications examine the impact of Covid-19 health status certificates on human rights, the implications of artificial intelligence for international migration management, the opportunities and challenges presented by digital identity, and the implications of big data for international migration and human rights law.
+Her research and teaching focus on international human rights law, technology (including big data and artificial intelligence) and international migration and refugee law.
+Her recent publications examine the impact of Covid-19 health status certificates on human rights, the implications of artificial intelligence for international migration management, the opportunities and challenges presented by digital identity, and the implications of big data and artificial intelligence for humanitarian action.

-She currently leads the UKRI ESRC-funded project on COVID-19: Human Rights Implications of Digital Certificates for Health Status Verification.
-The project investigates whether and how digital certificates for health status verification, also referred to as digital health passports or vaccine passports, impact data protection, privacy and human rights.
+She has recently led the UKRI ESRC-funded project on COVID-19: Human Rights Implications of Digital Certificates for Health Status Verification.
+The project investigated whether and how digital certificates for health status verification, also referred to as digital health passports or vaccine passports, impact data protection, privacy and human rights.
 In doing so, it assesses whether there are effective ways to mitigate any potential risks for these rights, thus informing decision-making in this area of vital national interest.

 Recently in the Media